Hillary Clinton and Malala Yousafzai producing. An election coming. ‘Suffs’ has timing on its side

 “This musical has really helped me see activism from a different lens,” says Yousafzai.
 “I was able to take a deep breath and realize that yes, we’re all humans and it requires resilience and determination, conversation, open-mindedness … and along the way you need to show you're listening to the right perspectives and including everyone in your activism.”

 When asked for feedback by the “Suffs" team, Yousafzai says she replied that she loved the show just as it was.
-(She recently paid a visit to the cast, and toured backstage.)
+(She paid a visit to the cast last month, and toured backstage.)
 Clinton, who has attended rehearsals, quips: “I sent notes, because I was told that’s what producers do.”

 Clinton adds: “I love the changes.
 It takes a lot of work to get the storytelling right — to decide what should be sung versus spoken, how to make sure it’s not just telling a piece of history, but is entertaining.”